 The JJ/WBGSP scholarship provides the recipient with the following benefits:

-- economy class air travel between your home country and the host university at the start of your study program and immediately following the end of the scholarship period.
-In addition to the two-way air travel, you will receive a US $500 travel allowance for each trip.
+- Economy class air travel between your home country and the host university at the start of your study program and immediately following the end of the scholarship period.
+In addition to the two-way air travel, scholars will receive a US $500 travel allowance for each trip;

-- tuition for your graduate program and the cost of basic medical insurance usually obtained through the university.
+- Tuition for your graduate program and the cost of basic medical insurance usually obtained through the university.